eu-cpsc215/program-messageboxtimeout/README.md

 - `hwnd` - handle to a parent window.
 You can set this to NULL (`0`).
 - `text` - pointer to main text of the message box.
 - `title` - pointer to title of the message box.
 - `type` - an integer that stores characteristics about the message box, like what kind of buttons or icons to show.
 A list of options is documented [here](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-messageboxa).
 Each option acts as a bitmask.
-The documentation page shows its equivalent hexadecimal value.
+The documentation page shows each option's equivalent hexadecimal value.
 - `wLanguageId` - used when dealing with different languages.
 You can set this to `0` to use the system default.
 - `milliseconds` - the number of milliseconds to wait before automatically closing the dialog.
 If set to `0`, the dialog does not automatically close.